 Specialist funds focus on a wide variety of sectors.
-They help investors get access to niche areas, which they might only have a small amount of exposure to through more generalist funds.
+They help investors access niche areas, although they should usually only account for a small portion of your portfolio.

 Specialist funds cover a broad range of themes, including: